 IF POSITIVE: Remain at home (except to get medical care), monitor your symptoms, notify the school, notify close personal contacts, assist the school in contact tracing efforts and work with the Wellesley Board of Health.
-Most people who have relatively mild illness will need to stay in self isolation for at least 10 days and until at least 3 days have passed with no fever and improvement of symptoms.
+Most people who have relatively mild illness will need to stay in self isolation for at least 10 days and until 24 hours have passed with no fever and improvement of symptoms.